 PhD in Nursing Science Program

 Vanderbilt’s PhD in Nursing Science prepares nurse scientists who will engage in multidisciplinary and team-based research that aims to transform the discipline of nursing through scientific discovery.
 Our students’ academic experience is closely aligned with our faculty’s scholarship and area of research focus.
 Graduates of our program conduct and disseminate research that responds to regional, national and international priorities.
 Vanderbilt University School of Nursing offers a rich array of resources through Vanderbilt University and the nonprofit Vanderbilt University Medical Center.
 PhD in Nursing Science student tuition is fully funded, covering up to four years of required didactic and research coursework.
-Additionally, admitted students receive annual stipends while enrolled in the PhD in Nursing Science program.
+Additionally, admitted students receive annual stipends, for the same period, while enrolled in the PhD in Nursing Science program.

 Our webinars include an outline of the PhD in Nursing Science Program, program format, application process, components of funding, etc. Webinars are conducted throughout the academic year, and particularly ahead of a new application cycle (which open annually on August 1).
 Contact the PhD Program Manager to request information on upcoming live webinars.
 You may also click here to view a previously recorded webinar (August 10, 2022).

 Vanderbilt provides an interdisciplinary, inclusive, collegial and supportive environment with close faculty interaction promoting team science.
 Our atmosphere is unique and stimulating, and includes rich mentoring experiences.
 Our faculty represent diverse backgrounds and are committed to preparing nurse scholars who can lead the nation in extending the body of nursing knowledge.
 Our research is organized into signature areas and include:

 - Palliative Care Science

 - Pregnancy Outcomes and Mother, Infant, Child and Family Health